 - Less Structure and Socialization Than a Facility: Home care does not have the activities, variety of people, and socialization that long-term-care facilities provide.

-How much does home health care cost?
+How much does home health care cost in 2022?

 Full day rates and overnight rates will differ from the standard hourly rate and are usually discounted.

 The national median cost of a home health aide in 2021 was around $24.72 per hour for an hourly rate and $155 per day for a daily rate according to Genworth Financial.
 They estimate those median rates may rise to $25.46 on a hourly basis and $159 on daily basis in 2022.

 The cost of home care is dictated by:

 - The number of hours the caregiver spends with your loved one.
 This is the factor that most determines your home care costs.
 When your loved one requires visits for a few hours each day, services are less costly than a full-time caregiver.

 - The level of care, services and supplies your loved one requires.
 The costs of home care rise with the need for more skilled care and specialized supplies or equipment.